Ready to travel? Click here to plan your next trip!

 Discover Singapore’s ethnic neighborhoods

 To outsiders, Singapore can seem monochromatic or even sterile.
 The quickest way to disprove this falsehood is to dive into the neighborhoods that showcase Singapore’s various ethnic groups.
-The most obvious choices are Chinatown and Little India, but I also love Arab Street and Kampong Glam, whose colorful row houses are the pride of Singapore’s oft-forgotten Malay community.
+The most obvious choices are Chinatown and Little India, but I also love Arab Street and nearby Kampong Glam, whose colorful row houses are the pride of Singapore’s oft-forgotten Malay community.

 (And their diverse flavors)